A Career in Data Science: What are Your Options?

 Great data science jobs don’t simply fall on your lap, even if you’ve mastered SQL, Python, or R, among others, but knowing what your options are can help find a successful career

-It’s a great time to be a data science professional.
+It’s a great time to be a data science professional!
 Fueled by big data and AI, the demand for data science skills is growing exponentially.
 However, the number of skilled candidates continues to grow at a comparatively slower pace.
 So the high demand remains mostly unmet, and surely one of the reasons you’re reading this now is because you’re among those who’ve realized that now is as good a time as any to consider a career in data science.

 To best navigate your way in the data science job market, it is best to figure out what the career you want actually looks like.
 Are there certain industries that use data science where you most want to be in?
 And where can the data skills you presently have be best applied?
 Answering these questions should be the first step in your data science career journey.
 Although the answers might seem obvious, it’s worth taking the time to probe deeper and really explore all of your potential options.
-And while we you may not be able to look into every job title that might be used by a company, it can be helpful to know of some of the most common.
+And while you may not be able to look into every job title that might be used by a company, it can be helpful to know some of the most common ones.

 The 'Top' Three: Analyst, Scientist, and Engineer

 Data analyst, data scientist, and data engineer broadly describe the different roles data experts can play at a company, and are the titles you’ll most likely come across in your data science job search.

 Also known by titles like Data Developer or Data Researcher, Data Analysts are primarily responsible for looking at a company or industry data to address business questions, and then presenting the findings to decision-makers who can act on the findings.
 A typical example is when analysts study sales data from a recent marketing campaign to assess its effectiveness and identify strengths and weaknesses.
 This often involves numerous skills, including the ability to not only access the data, but also clean it, analyze it, and then visualizing and communicating the results.